Fixing a TV That Keeps Restarting

 Restart the TV

-There’s always a chance that the problem could be fixed by simply restarting the TV.
+There’s always a chance that the problem could be fixed by simply restarting the television.
 Disconnect the power cable and wait for at least 10 seconds before plugging it back in.
 Then wait until the TV restarts before testing if the problem is solved.

 Factory Reset the TV

 If the problem persists, then you can try factory resetting the TV.
-Using this option will delete all stored data from your TV, so make sure you back up anything important on your Google account beforehand.
+Using this option will delete all stored data from your television, so make sure you back up anything important on your Google account beforehand.

 Update Your Software